orcasmedialab/astroturfBbot/README.md

 cp config/examples/templates.example.md config/templates.md
 ```

 Keep product- or campaign-specific data in those config files rather than in Python modules or prompts.
+Draft templates should reference `{{PRODUCT_URL}}` when a human needs to swap in a real link.
 If you rely on YAML configs, ensure `pyyaml` is installed (see install step above).

 Legacy `brain/prompts/` assets have been removed.
 Persona and tone live in `config/persona.json` (copy from `config/examples/persona.example.json`), and any optional human drafting notes belong in `config/templates.md` (see `config/examples/templates.example.md`).